 A DVD of this year's Live 8 concerts has been released.
 Like A Prayer, Ray Of Light, and Music, performed by Madonna in London, are all included.

-Matthew Modine, star of Full Metal Jacket, has published a journal about the making of the film, Full Metal Diary.
-There are several previously-unseen Kubrick photos, and transcripts of conversations between Modine and Kubrick.
-It's limited to 20,000 copies, and has groovy metal covers (a 'full metal jacket', geddit?).
-The best parts of the book (i.e. the Kubrick parts) were actually available a while ago from the Kubrick Exhibition website as a PDF download, titled Full Metal Dairy [sic.!].
+Matthew Modine, star of Full Metal Jacket, has published a journal about the making of the film, Full Metal Jacket Diary.
+There are plenty of previously-unseen Kubrick photos, and transcripts of conversations between Modine and Kubrick.
+It's limited to 20,000 copies, and has metal covers (i.e., a 'full metal jacket').
+Highlights were previously available as a PDF download, titled Full Metal Dairy [sic.], from the Kubrick Exhibition website.

 The album's complete track-listing is: Hung Up, Get Together, Sorry, Future Lovers, I Love New York, Let It Will Be, Forbidden Love, Jump, How High, Isaac, Push, and Like It Or Not.
-A limited-edition version, Confessions Remixed, contains mixes by Stuart Price.
+A deluxe edition contains the bonus track Fighting Spirit.
+An extra song, History, is available as the B-side to the single Jump.
+An additional track, Superpop, is available as a download for members of Madonna's Icon fan club.

 Danish newspaper Weekendavisen published a collection of Mohammed caricatures today, following those printed in Jyllands-Posten.
 The Weekendavisen cartoons feature Mohammed as a Pre-Raphaelite woman, a chair, Father Christmas, a Wassily Kandinsky abstraction, a hyper-real leg sculpture, a Georges Braque Cubist painting, a Danish man, and Leonardo da Vinci's Mona Lisa.
 Mohammed is also shown with his mother in a childish drawing, and an anatomical drawing depicts his internal organs.